oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 It took a little digging to figure out, but the obscure command block *is* required, at least according to the experts I asked.
 It disables integrated JASPI in the server and instead delegates validation of credentials to a non-integrated `ServerAuthModule`.
 This allows for identities to be dynamically created instead of statically stored in an integrated security domain.
 Take a look at the [Elytron and Java EE Security section of the docs](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#Elytron_and_Java_EE_Security) for more on this.

+There's also a Maven `unpack` plugin that is used to download the specified WildFly version and unpack it locally.
+Alternatively, you could run a separate instance of WildFly and load the application using the WildFly maven plugin.

 ## Project structure and configuration

 The files in the `src` directory are listed below.
 There are three different services: